Zygo/bees/README.md

 ----------

  * Whole-filesystem dedupe - has no include/exclude filters, does not accept file lists
- * Runs continuously as a daemon - no quick start/stop
  * Requires root privilege (or `CAP_SYS_ADMIN`)
  * First run may require temporary disk space for extent reorganization
  * [First run may increase metadata space usage if many snapshots exist](docs/gotchas.md)